kriti-ss03/Movie-Recommendation-webapp/README.md

 Software Development Cycle in the making of this app:

-Throught the tenure i organiseed myself to learn-design-develop-review-evalute procedure to solve all the bugs and minor issues that a user can face!
+Throught the tenure i organized myself to learn-design-develop-review-evalute procedure to solve all the bugs and minor issues that a user can face!
 LEARN
 Understanding the PS and learning basics that were new.